nimish1499/React-Countries/README.md

 The live version of the project - https://typescript-countries-app.netlify.app/

 ## Features
-- **Job Cards:** Each job listing is displayed as a card containing the following information:
 - Display all countries from the API on the homepage
 - Search for a country using an input field
 - Filter countries by region
 - View detailed information about a country on a separate page
 - Navigate through border countries on the detail page
 - Responsive design for different device screen sizes
 - Hover and focus states for all interactive elements
 - Toggle between light and dark mode
 - Theme persistence using local storage
 - Modular and testable code following best practices
 - Cool animations using Framer Motion
 - Proper error handling

 ## Technology Stack
 - ReactJs